 Pavers are nice for drainage, but you will get weeds between the cracks.

-Pea gravel is another option and is also good for under the potting benches, to prevent things from getting muddy and damp.
+Pea gravel is another option and is good for under the potting benches to prevent things from getting muddy and damp.

 Choosing a Greenhouse Kit to Buy and Build

 By now you may be thinking a greenhouse kit is the way to go.
-There are several good ones on the market and they do take away the hassel of measurments and major assembly.
+There are several good ones on the market and they do take away the hassle of measurements and major assembly.
 Use your knowledge of costs and sizes to determine which kit is the best value for your money.

 - Check whether you’ll need a building permit in your area.